devgeekco/multi_threading_cpp/README.md

 Multithreading Concepts in C++
 ===================

 This project is for learning and understanding concept of different multithreading methods given in C++ library.
 This project targets complex scenario for multithreading to make it more challenging and interesting to work.

-The result of this project will be published in the form of Blog post at http://blog.devgeek.co for helping others to unders multithreading concepts in general and working with it in C++ using Boost Library.
+The result of this project will be published in the form of blog post at http://blog.devgeek.co for helping others to understand multithreading concepts in general and working with it in C++ using Boost Library.

 Requirements: